i-abdullahirshad/gamepadscheck/src/content/articles/8000hz-controller-polling.md

 **Losing frames to gain a fraction of a millisecond is a bad trade.** Dropping from 120fps to 110fps costs more time than the polling upgrade saves.

 **Stability.** Very high polling can expose weaknesses in USB controllers, drivers and cables.
-Audio crackling, stutter and disconnects are the usual signs.
+Audio crackling, stutter, [controller jitter](/controller-jitter/), and disconnects are the usual signs.

 **Battery on wireless.** Higher rates mean more radio activity, which drains a battery faster.
 If a wireless controller advertises 8000Hz, check whether that mode shortens playtime, and whether it drops to a lower rate automatically when the battery gets low.